micuat/CV_SAR_GSoC2015/README.md

 6. See *correspondenceX* and *correspondenceY* windows.
 If the target object appeared as red/black, proceed to the Segmentation and UV mapping.
 If not, there are problems with lighting (room lighting and structured light intensity) or the target surface is too glossy.

+7. Hit any key to close the app.

 ### Segmentation and UV mapping

 1. Run *rgbd-example-cluster_projection*.
 Wait until windows show up.

 2. *clusterN* windows represent planes. *mesh_N_M* windows represent other objects (including the target object).
 3D meshes are saved as *mesh_N_M.obj*.

+3. Hit any key to close the app.

 ### Unity3D projection mapping